 Figure 9 combines a vapor pressure and wind analysis to demonstrate model patterns of the vapor transport mechanism on the mountain.
-Starting in the middle of the night (upper left corner), the northerly component in the horizontal wind vector indicates a well-developed downslope flow in both seasons persisting until 7:00 LT.
-Only below ~3000 m do some vectors indicate a stronger east-west component, probably an effect of flow deflection at low elevations as studied in detail by Mölg et al. (2009b) and discussed later in Sect.
+Starting in the middle of the night (upper-left corner), the northerly component in the horizontal wind vector indicates a well-developed downslope flow in both seasons persisting until 07:00 LT.
+Only below $\sim 3000 \,\mathrm{m}$ do some vectors indicate a stronger east-west component, probably an effect of flow deflection at low elevations as studied in detail by Mölg et al. (2009b) and discussed later in Sect.
 3.4.
-The water vapor changes in the 1:00 to 5:00 LT window show drying at all altitudes above 2000 m.
-Only at 7:00 LT and in the wet season, first signs of moistening appear in the lower half of the mountain.
-As insolation increases rapidly in the morning, the switch from drying to moistening appears prominently at 9:00 LT and maximizes in the 2000 to 3500 m altitude zone that contains the rainforest belt, a major source of local moisture (e.g., Hemp et al., 2006).
+The water vapor changes in the 01:00 to 05:00 LT window show drying at all altitudes above 2000 m.
+Only at 07:00 LT and in the wet season, first signs of moistening appear in the lower half of the mountain.
+As insolation increases rapidly in the morning, the switch from drying to moistening appears prominently at 09:00 LT and maximizes in the 2000 to 3500 m altitude zone that contains the rainforest belt, a major source of local moisture (e.g., Hemp et al., 2006).
 At the same time, the daytime upslope circulation starts to establish from the mountain base upward and turns the horizontal wind to southerly.
 In the subsequent hours including 11:00 and 13:00 LT, however, the largest water vapor increases occur above the forest belt.
 The moisture excess from low-levels, therefore, is transported upslope in that time window.
-After 15:00 LT the mountain enters a regime of decreasing water vapor at almost all altitudes,

-475 upsiope in that time window.
-After 15:00 L1 the mountain enters a regime of decreasing water vapor at almost all altitudes, while the transition to the downslope circulation (with northerly winds) occurs between 17:00 and 19:00 LT when solar insolation ceases.
-The succession of a moistening and drying phase in the course of the day was also suggested by Pepin et al. (2010) from the comparison of along-slope measurements with reanalysis data, the latter of which mostly reflect larger-scale air mass properties without mountain climate influence.
+After 15:00 LT the mountain enters a regime of decreasing water vapor at almost all altitudes, while the transition to the downslope circulation (with northerly winds) occurs between 17:00 and 19:00 LT when solar insolation ceases.
+The succession of a moistening and drying phase in the course of the day was also suggested by Pepin et al. (2010) from the comparison of along-slope measurements with reanalysis data, the latter of which mostly reflect largerscale air mass properties without mountain climate influence.